toroidal-code/cppspec/README.md

 ```

 ##Why?
-Because BDD-testing on C++ sucks.
+Because BDD-testing on C and C++ sucks.
 It's hard.
 I wanted something where I could make comprehensive BDD tests really, _really_ easily.

 ##How?
 Magic.
 From pixies.
+Unholy black C++ magic.

 ##No, really.
 How?
 Lots of templates.
 Templates everywhere.

-A single 'Describe' is actually a local variable that has a runtime-created composite pattern.
-(For all you GOF nerds out there).
+A single 'Describe' is actually a local variable that has a runtime-created execution tree.
 Calling `.run()` on the root recursively calls `.run()` on its' children.

 A common expectation like `expect({1,2,3}).to_include({1,2});` is more like
 ```cpp
 Expecatations::Expectation<std::initializer_list<int>>({1,2,3}).to_include<std::initializer_list<int>>({1,2})
 ```

 Not fun.
 Cool.
 But definitely not fun.

 ##It's Ugly!